Pedro Cortez purchases La Jamaica No. 5, a three-table café in the heart of El Mercado for $150.

 The Cortez Family hires artist Jesus Garza to create an indoor floor to ceiling fresco on the walls of Mi Tierra that commemorates Mexican culture and history.

-La Carreta is remodeled and rebranded to Restaurant Pico de Gallo.
+La Carreta is remodeled and rebranded to Restaurante Pico de Gallo.

 Mi Tierra proudly completes a $750,000 renovation on its kitchen without closing the restaurant for even an hour.

 Pedro Cortez is inducted into the San Antonio Business Hall of Fame.

 The Senate of the State of Texas recognizes Pedro and Cruz Cortez as exemplary citizens of their city and the state of Texas.

 Pedro and Cruz receive the Henry Guerra Lifetime Achievement Award from the San Antonio Association of Hispanic Journalists (SAAHJ).

 Pedro is posthumously honored as the recipient of the National Conference for Community and Justice Humanitarian Award.